egri-nagy/infinity-room/index.md

 [YouTube channel](https://www.youtube.com/playlist?list=PLI-mrGTUXmHWNi7sk3vKaBMftyjwvO9pF)

+### HALF-HOUR SESSIONS
+ * November 12, 12:00 Infinity Room (in person, limited to 4 persons) *4x4 Go puzzles for beginners*

+In preparation:

+* The iterated prisoner's dilemma by Nanami and Jorge
+* Family background and academic performance by Sawa

 ## 2021 FALL EVENTS
 You can get more information by enrolling to [this course on AIMS.](https://aims.aiu.ac.jp/course/view.php?id=4934)
 ### KITES AND DARTS PENROSE TILING CONTEST